 Contrary to what most people may think, Alzheimer's is not a normal part of aging, but it is the 6th leading cause of death in this country.
 Experts say getting diagnosed early is key to manage this disease.
-That's why the Cognitive Disorders Center was recently recognized by the Texas Health and Human Services commission for their work with Alzheimer's patients.
+That's why the Comprehensive Memory Center (CMC) was recently recognized by the Texas Health and Human Services commission for their work with Alzheimer's patients.

-Uchenna Ossai, DPT, Pelvic Health Program Manager in the Women's Health Institute discusses why women should recognize the importance of maintaining good pelvic floor health, before, during and after pregnancy.
+Uchenna Ossai, DPT, Pelvic Health Program Manager in Women's Health, discusses why women should recognize the importance of maintaining good pelvic floor health, before, during and after pregnancy.